 • Vikingsholm Trail: Take this 1.7- mile trail down to the Emerald Bay beaches and the historic Vikingsholm Castle (open for tours May 25鈥揝eptember 30).
 Keep in mind that it鈥檚 a steep hike back to the parking area from the shore.

 Hike the Vikingsholm Trail down to the Emerald Bay beaches.
-(Photo: North Lake Tahoe, Myles McGuinness)
+(Photo: Lake Tahoe Travel)

 Hiking and mountain biking are some of the most popular activities in the region, and it鈥檚 important to leave no trace by staying on the trail, packing out what you packed in, and giving wildlife space.
 Learn more and help in the region.